ANNUAL EVENTS IN CAMPBELTOWN

 mach 1 stages car rally at machrihanish airbase

-This annual event, now in its fifth year, is increasing in popularity as part of the Scottish Tarmack Rally Championship.
+This annual event, now in its fifth year, now firmly established as part of the Scottish Tarmack Rally Championship.
 It was a sell-out last year and looks to be the same again.
 It is held in mid July and is run by Dunfermline Car Club.

 Air Show - sadly not annual!!